OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 ## Scope

 OKH-LOSH features the specification for representative metadata of open source hardware (OSH) modules.
-An OSH module can be any tangible object for which relevant technical documentation has been published under a license complying with terms stated by the OSHWA definition; in most cases that will be an assembly of parts fulfilling a defined functions, whereby documentation is published on an online platform of choice (e.g. GitLab).
+An OSH module can be any tangible object for which relevant technical documentation has been published under a license complying with terms stated by the [OSHWA definition](https://oshwa.org/definition); in most cases that will be an assembly of parts fulfilling a defined functions, whereby documentation is published on an online platform of choice (e.g. [GitLab.org](https://gitlab.org/)).
 Scope, content and limits of such OSH modules are defined by their developers.
 For OKH-LOSHv1 we identify an OSH module by its repository – each module is developed (and version controlled) in one specific repository.